Free (or Cheap) Volunteer Work in Japan

 Hostel Work Exchanges

 Two sides of the same coin, the J-Hoppers and Hana Hostels brands are known to take on guests to stay for free by volunteering for a few hours a day.
 One or the other can be found in most of Japan’s major cities.
 A working holiday visa or a student visa is required.
+K’s House has a chart of their available jobs here, including volunteer roles assisting in housekeeping and cleaning or night-duty tasks in their hostels.
 We also had Khaosan Hostels down as offering work exchanges in their Tokyo, Kyoto, Beppu City and Fukuoka hostels, but more recently they say to foreign nationals that all positions require a high level of Japanese fluency – though this may only apply to paid jobs.

 Other Opportunities to Volunteer in Japan